 Analytica was initiated in 2000 by Dr Scott Von and associates in conjunction with the New Clinic in New York as an informal private research and training institute.
-Over many years a growing number of colleagues, students, and analysands have sought further analytic practice and training unavailable in the current institutions and so Analytica developed a more formal school open to the public at large in New York and internationally by virtual online membership.
+Over many years a growing number of colleagues, students, and analysands sought further analytic practice and training unavailable in the current institutions and so Analytica developed a more formal school open to the public at large in New York and internationally by virtual online membership.
+Analytica currently operates in an exclusively online mode, with the intention of building an integrated world-wide analytic network.

-He trained and has been a member for twenty years of Apres-Coup in NY, the first Lacanian psychoanalytic institute in the US, and of Convergencia, the largest international association of Lacanian analysts.
-He is also Trustee and member of PLACE in LA, a uniquely innovative Lacanian analytic institute, and core member of Unbehagen, a free association for psychoanalysis in NY.
+He trained and has been a member for twenty years of Apres-Coup in NY, the first Lacanian psychoanalytic institute in the US and member of Convergencia, the largest international association of Lacanian analysts.
+He is Trustee and member of PLACE in LA, a uniquely innovative Lacanian analytic institute.
 He also trained in Reichian and Jungian psychoanalysis in addition to his more extensive Freudian and Lacanian training.
 Through Analytica in conjunction with the above, he has been a primary figure in the extension of Lacanian analysis in America, and the primary figure in the practice of schizoanalysis in America.

 In addition to teaching at the above institutes, Doctor Von has taught and supervised as a professor at NYU, CUNY, Pacific College, ACTCM, CIIS, Esalen and other universities and institutes on the integration of medicine, psychiatry, and psychoanalysis.
 In this arena and at the New Clinic, he has pioneered the practice of Integral Medicine & Psychiatry, Comparative Medicine & Psychiatry, and Psychoanalytic Medicine & Psychiatry.
 His two volumes of clinical work – Schizoanalysis: Chaos & Complexity in Clinical Practice and Orgonomy: Integral Medicine & Psychiatry – have been published in limited editions and are currently available as part of the core curriculum at Analytica.
 A public edition is forthcoming, along with the further volumes Wild Analysis and The Future Analyst.